DamourYouKnow/damour.xyz/_posts/2020-04-17-higher-order-functions.md

 Very concise.

-To replicate the behaviour of `map` we can create a function take accepts two inputs, an array and a function that performs an operation on an item in the array.
+To replicate the behaviour of `map` we can create a function that accepts two inputs, an array and a function that performs an operation on an item in the array.
 We can loop through each item in the array, apply the parameter function to each item, and add the transformed item to the new array that will be